Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 9.6.
 Write a program that inserts any number in an array 9.7.
 Write a program that deletes any number from an array 9.8.
 Write a program that searches any number from an array

+9.9.
+Write a program that read and sort an array using bubble sort in ascending order 9.10.
+Write a program that read and sort an array using bubble sort in decending order